Rishats/ansible_laravel/README.md

 ```

 ### Create .env templates
 Create .env file templates in the dotenv_templates folder with the name `{{hostname}}.{{virtualhost}}.j2`.
-For example host centos7-test has a virtualhost called blog so the template should be named `centos7-test.blog.j2`.
+For example host centos7-test has a virtualhost called project so the template should be named `centos7-test.project.j2`.
 This is completely optional.

 ### Securing your host variables
 Since you storing highly confidential information like production database passwords in the host variables and .env templates it is highly recommend that encrypt them with a symmetric AES key.
 Luckily Ansible has built-in tool for this called Vault.
 Please [read the Vault documentation](http://docs.ansible.com/ansible/playbooks_vault.html) on how to set it up.